-EXCELLENCE • LEARNING • LEADERSHIP

-Design Your Future As part of the Year 12 programme we visit the HE Convention in Nicosia in the Autumn term to provide a first opportunity to consider Higher Education.
+EXCELLENCE • LEARNING • LEADERSHIP Design Your Future As part of the Year 12 programme we visit the HE Convention in Nicosia in the Autumn term to provide a first opportunity to consider Higher Education.
 Universities present information about course selection, students finance and how to compare universities.
 In the Spring term, students are offered the opportunity to consider their futures post Sixth Form.
 This involves staying in Manchester City Centre with a timetable of valuable activities including attendance at an HE fair with most UK universities represented, a range of university visits to meet students and view facilities, talks about a successful GAP year and careers in the Military, along with industry based visits to learn about careers and higher level apprenticeships.

-visit, life skills are developed as students are expected to budget their own finances, plan their own journeys, use public transport and explore and experience the differences of living independently in in the UK.
+In addition to the career focused element of the visit, life skills are developed as students are expected to budget their own finances, plan their own journeys, use public transport and explore and experience the differences of living independently in in the UK.